 - Abstraction-based summarization – This summarization technique creates new phrases and sentences from the original document that depicts the most important information.
 It paraphrases the original document, thus changing the structure of sentences.
 Moreover, it also helps manage the grammatical errors or inconsistencies associated with the extraction-based summarization technique.

 10. Named Entity Recognition

 Named Entity Recognition (NER) is a subfield of information extraction that manages the location and classification of named entities in an unstructured text and turns it into predefined categories.
 These categories include names of persons, dates, events, locations, etc.

 NER is, by and large, much like keyword extraction, except that it puts extracted keywords in predefined categories.
 So, you can consider NER an extension of keyword extraction in that it takes it one step ahead.
 SpaCy offers built-in capabilities to carry out NER.

 Summing it up

-NLP techniques, like tokenization, stemming, lemmatization, and stop word removal, are used in all-natural language processing applications based on artificial intelligence.
+NLP techniques, like tokenization, stemming, lemmatization, and stop word removal, are used in all natural language processing applications.
 They fall under the domain of preprocessing.
 Similarly, keyword extraction, TF-IDF, and text summarization are helpful when analyzing texts.
 But these techniques also serve as the cornerstone of NLP model training.